magesteve/PreferencesSpellBook/README.md

         PreferencesItem.display()
     }

-#### Demo App
+## Demo App

-The above examples can be found in the open-source [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire) app.
+Sample code using this SpellBook can be found in the open-source Cocoa App [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire).
 Other SpellBooks by the author are also demonstrated there.

 ## License
 PreferencesSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/PreferencesSpellBook/blob/main/LICENSE) License.